IMP Diagnostics Customer Support Line

 12. THIRD-PARTY WEBSITES

-13. DATA TRANSFERS OUTSIDE THE EUROPEAN UNION
+13. TRANSFERS OF DATA OUTSIDE THE EUROPEAN UNION

 14. MINORS